astraut-solutions/easy-risk-register/docs/advanced-risk-scoring.md

 - Advanced scores complement the standard risk score
 - Historical tracking maintains consistency with existing data
 - CSV export includes advanced scoring data when available
-- All calculations are performed client-side with no server dependencies
+- Calculations are performed client-side; resulting metadata can be stored alongside the risk record (currently via the risk `data` JSON)

 ## Security and Privacy

 All advanced risk scoring calculations are performed client-side:
-- No data is sent to external servers
-- Calculations use only locally stored risk data
+- Risk data is retrieved from Supabase via `/api/*` (no third-party analytics endpoints required)
-- Advanced scoring data is stored in browser local storage
+- Advanced scoring metadata is stored with the risk record in Supabase (currently via the risk `data` JSON)
-- Encryption settings apply to advanced scoring data as well
+- Local encryption (if enabled) applies only to locally persisted UI state, not to Supabase-stored fields

 ## Performance Considerations